Administrative Guide

 World Language Procedures:

-3. If the final grade in 203 is a C or lower, the student earns 3 hours seat time for 203 ONLY.
-The student will then need to meet with their instructor to decide if moving to 204 is appropriate.
-If so, the student may enroll in 204 at the start of the spring semester.
+- If the final grade in 203 is a C or lower, the student will need to meet with their instructor to decide if moving to 204 is appropriate.
+If so, the student may enroll in 204 when it is next offered at their school.

 For students who wish to take courses on USI’s campus, visit USI Undergraduate Admissions for more information and an application.
 Students should be prepared to pay full USI undergraduate tuition plus the cost of books and additional fees.
 No tuition waivers are given for students on free/reduced lunch or 21st Century Scholars program.